-About one year ago, Polish poultry business Wylegarnia Indykow Marek Gorski expanded its turkey hatchery with 4 BioStreamer™ incubators, operated by Operational Excellence Technology™.
+About one year ago, Polish poultry business Wylegarnia Indykow Marek Górski expanded its turkey hatchery with 4 BioStreamer™ incubators.
 Having previously used our Bio-Iris™ control system in the hatchery, the company requested Petersime’s assistance to finetune the incubation process of its new incubators.
 Since travel was not possible last spring due to early pandemic restrictions, we offered primarily online incubation support to guide the customer’s process.

-In an introductory video conference with Marek Gorski, Petersime incubation experts Simona Gheorghitoiu and Mohamed Sobhy Ahmed touched on some critical checkpoints for the different procedures performed in the hatchery, such as the egg setting pattern, weight loss procedure, weight loss percentage at transfer, incubation programs in both setter and hatcher, and more.
-Based on these control points, they decided to focus on improving the customer’s preheating and weight loss procedures, while also strengthening the embryos from setting until transfer to optimise the hatchery’s results.
+In an introductory video conference with Marek Górski, Petersime incubation consultants Simona Gheorghitoiu and Mohamed Sobhy Ahmed touched on some critical checkpoints for the different procedures performed in the hatchery, such as the egg setting pattern, weight loss procedure, weight loss percentage at transfer, incubation programs in both setter and hatcher, and more.
+Based on these control points, they decided to focus on improving the customer’s preheating and weight loss procedures while also strengthening the embryos from setting until transfer to optimize the hatchery’s results.

 A custom-made incubation program for increased hatch results

-To improve the turkey incubation process, hatchery expert Simona Gheorghitoiu introduced two new procedures:
+To improve the turkey incubation process, Global Incubation Consultant Simona Gheorghitoiu introduced two new procedures:

 - An adjusted weight loss procedure to ensure all eggs that are transferred from setter to hatcher have a minimum moisture loss of 11-12%.

 Already seeing a clear improvement in the hatch results, Simona Gheorghitoiu assisted the customer in the further fine-tuning of the incubation performance.
-After setting up a custom-made incubation program specially catered for the eggs processed at Marek Gorski, the new BioStreamer™ incubators reached the desired optimal results, surpassing those of the older-generation machines, with the production of more high-quality chicks and minimal hatch loss.
+After setting up a custom-made incubation program specially catered for the eggs processed at Marek Górski, the new BioStreamer™ incubators reached the desired optimal results, surpassing those of the older-generation machines, with the production of more high-quality chicks and minimal hatch losses.